Rugvip/release-experiments/experiments-log.md

 Well let's just have 0.x packages depend on the pre-releases then

+EDIT: NOPE, we don't allow 0.x packages to depend things from 1.x pre-releases

 Isolated non-prerelease:

 - Delete all of the changesets listed in pre.json and pre.json itself